 - Grandparents — enough said!

 - Choline: One of the lesser-known functions of acetylcholine is helping to maintain sleep.
 Acetylcholine controls the amount of sensory input that we take in around us.
 It works by strengthening the so-called stimulus barrier, making it possible to sleep through minor noises and other disturbances.
 As we age, we tend to become “light sleepers,” easily roused from sleep.
 As such, supplementing with choline may help us get better quality sleep.
-I recommend Vital Nutrients Citicoline at a daily dose of 500-2000 mg.
+I recommend Vital Nutrients Citicoline at a daily dose of 500 to 2000 mg.

 - Rhodiola: This adaptogen, sometimes referred to as Golden Root, not only helps us maintain a healthy stress response, but has also been found to improve depressive symptoms, insomnia, low mood, and mood instability.
 It has a stimulatory effect on people in a state of fatigue.
 I think of rhodiola as the adaptogen focused on our nervous system health.
 In particular, I have found rhodiola to be helpful for my clients with depressed cortisol levels.
 One of the main chemicals in rhodiola is salidroside, found to have neuroprotective effects that reduce the impact of stress on the immune system and the neuro-endocrine system.
 Studies have found an anti-fatigue effect along with cognitive function improvements, such as improved memory (during stressful conditions), when people took rhodiola.
 I recommend Rhodiola Rosea by Pure Encapsulations.

-- Tulsi tea: As an adaptogen, preclinical studies have demonstrated that Tulsi (or Holy Basil) provided anti-stress effects comparable to antidepressant drugs.
-Some two dozen studies have found it has favorable clinical effects across multiple areas, including metabolic disorders, mood conditions, immunity and infections.
-I love drinking Tulsi tea to support my overall stress levels.
+- Tulsi Tea: As an adaptogen, preclinical studies have demonstrated that tulsi (or holy basil) provided anti-stress effects comparable to antidepressant drugs.
+Some two dozen studies have found it has favorable clinical effects across multiple areas, including metabolic disorders, mood conditions, immunity, and infections.
+I love drinking tulsi tea to support my overall stress levels.
 This has become my go-to adaptogen during lactation, as it is also a galactagogue (which means it increases lactation) and can help raise cortisol levels when needed.

 - Reishi and Lion’s Mane: These adaptogenic mushrooms have been studied for their ability to reduce stress levels, balance the adrenals, and combat fatigue.
-Reishi is often promoted for its calming effects, while Lion’s Mane can help relieve brain fog and provide a mental boost.
-I like using Four Sigmatic‘s adaptogenic products (their lion’s mane coffee is a great sleepy-parent pick-me-up, as is their Reishi Elixir!).
+Reishi is often promoted for its calming effects, while lion’s mane can help relieve brain fog and provide a mental boost.
+I like using Four Sigmatic‘s adaptogenic products — their Lion’s Mane Coffee is a great sleepy-parent pick-me-up, as is their Reishi Elixir!
 I also love the Reishi Calm Elixir from Pique Tea.

-- Rasa Coffee Alternative – These yummy adaptogenic blends are packed with herbs that provide lasting energy, while nourishing the adrenals.
+- Rasa Coffee Alternative: These yummy adaptogenic blends are packed with herbs that provide lasting energy, while nourishing the adrenals.
 They have a variety of options, including coffee blends, caffeine-free blends, and even an AIP-friendly version!
 Rasa was developed by a Boulder-based mom while she was sleep-deprived and breastfeeding her firstborn.
 (Use code IZABELLAWENTZPHARMD to get 15% off!)

 The Takeaway

-Sleep can be problematic for many people with Hashimoto’s, and there isn’t a one-size-fits all approach when it comes to healing your circadian rhythm and achieving consistent, quality sleep.
-It’s important to gather data, experiment, and find what works best for you.
-My hope is that this article has given you some clear and actionable solutions to achieve better sleep.
+Sleep can be problematic for many people with Hashimoto’s, and there isn’t a one-size-fits-all approach when it comes to healing your circadian rhythm and achieving consistent, quality sleep.

 I hope you are able to use these hacks to improve your sleep cycle and accelerate your healing!